Did the Bible Writers Commit Biological Blunders?

 After listing 21 alleged scientific blunders in the Bible, McKinsey declared: “So that is biblical ‘science.’
 Can you conceive of a more discordant deluge of deceptive delusion!
 Saddest of all is that most of Christianity’s most prominent spokesmen are fully cognizant of these biblical inanities, but have spared no effort to avoid them or minimize their importance” (1995, p.
 216, emp. added).

-The truth is, faithful, Christian apologists have no reason to avoid McKinsey’s or anyone else’s questions about the reliability of the Bible.
+The truth is, faithful, Christian apologists have no reason to avoid the questions posed by McKinsey or anyone else regarding the reliability of the Bible.
 We may find many of the alleged discrepancies quite trifling (e.g., “Judas died twice;” “Jesus was a thief;” cf. McKinsey, 2000, p.
 236), and wonder why such allegations would even be made, but we will not avoid questions about the Bible’s inspiration and inerrancy out of fear that the Bible may not be the Word of God.
 In fact, this issue of R&R addresses McKinsey’s first four scientific slip-ups supposedly found in Scripture—four alleged mistakes that McKinsey believes are some of the very best proofs of the Bible’s errancy.
 We think you will be both disturbed and impressed by the answers—disturbed by the arrogance of skeptics’ allegations, yet impressed with how easily the truth can be discovered and error refuted.